World Languages and Literature

 Residency

-All majors in Foreign Languages and Literature must complete a minimum of 12 credit hours in their major language at the 3000 or 4000 level in residence at UNO.
+All majors in World Languages and Literature must complete a minimum of 12 credit hours in their major language at the 3000 or 4000 level in residence at UNO.

-All minors in Foreign Languages and Literature must complete a minimum of 9 credit hours in their minor language at the 3000 or 4000 level in residence at UNO.
+All minors in World Languages and Literature must complete a minimum of 9 credit hours in their minor language at the 3000 or 4000 level in residence at UNO.

 Student Groups

-The department of Foreign Languages has active student groups: Le Cercle Français, Stammtisch, Pi Delta Phi, Sigma Delta Pi, and Tertulia.
+The department of World Languages has active student groups: Le Cercle Français, Stammtisch, Sigma Delta Pi, the Spanish Club, and the Latinx+ Club.
 Visit the department website for more information.

 Contact